zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms-construction.md

 });

 ```
+-->

+2. Transform the data to make it match the model type.

-Note the server returns strings but the model type we're using (`WebsiteModel`) is defined as:
+The server returns strings, but the model type that is being used  (`WebsiteModel`) is defined as:

 ```ts
 interface WebsiteModel {